 When it comes to treating heart failure, early detection is vital.
 The sooner the problem is diagnosed, the sooner you can take action to address any contributing factors while protecting and supporting the long-term health of your heart.

-The overriding goal for all heart failure patients at CardioHealth, no matter how advanced the condition, is to treat or manage the underlying cause — whether it’s heart disease, diabetes, or something else — to help reduce symptoms and prevent the condition from worsening.
+The overriding goal for all heart failure patients at CardioHealth, no matter how advanced the condition, is to treat or manage the underlying cause.
+That helps reduce symptoms and prevent the condition from worsening.

-If you have severe heart failure, you may require oxygen therapy or surgical intervention.
-As a cardiologist with extensive experience treating patients with heart failure, Dr. Castello can tell you which treatment is right for you and answer all of your questions.
+If you have severe heart failure, multiple options are available, including medicines and cardiac devices.
+Dr. Castello can tell you which treatment is right for you and answer all of your questions.

 To learn more, call the office or schedule an appointment online today.